 A child may benefit from maintenance until his or her majority, which is reached at 18 years of age.
 Between the ages of 16 and 18, children may be emancipated by marriage.

-If, after a child reaches majority or is emancipated, they decide to continue their education or instruction, they may bring maintenance proceedings against their parents.
-In this case, maintenance covers the costs of their education and training in addition to their sustenance, housing and clothing.
-The duration of the payments is determined by agreement or decision.
-That decision sets the appropriate duration for a reasonable period of training or education.
+If, after a child reaches majority or emancipation, they decide to continue their training or education, they may bring maintenance proceedings against their parents.
+In this case, maintenance covers the costs of their education and training, in addition to their sustenance, housing and clothing.
+The duration of these payments is to be determined by agreement or decision.
+This decision sets the appropriate duration for a reasonable period of training or education.

 3 Should I apply to a competent authority or a court to obtain maintenance?
 What are the main elements of this procedure?

-The reply to this question varies depending on the situations outlined below.
+The response to this question varies depending on the situations outlined below.

-Setting the amount of child maintenance and of maintenance between spouses in the event of an initial agreement
+Setting child maintenance and maintenance between spouses in the event of an original agreement

-The person required to pay maintenance and the person entitled to receive it may agree on the amount to be set.
-In the case of child maintenance or maintenance between spouses, the parties may request that the agreement be approved before the court or before the Public Registrar, depending on whether the following circumstances apply.
+The person who is obliged to pay maintenance and the person who is entitled to receive it may agree on its setting.
+In the case of child maintenance or maintenance between spouses, the parties may request that the agreement be approved before the court or before the Public Registrar (Conservador do Registo Civil), depending on whether the following circumstances apply.

-In the event of contested divorce, the court must be requested to approve the child maintenance agreement in the proceedings to regulate the exercise of parental responsibility.
+In the event of contested divorce, an agreement may nevertheless be reached regarding the maintenance of minor children.
+In such a case, approval of the agreement on maintenance for minor children must be sought from the Court in the proceedings to regulate the exercise of parental responsibilities.
 The following subheading outlines the main elements of these proceedings.

-In the event of divorce by mutual consent, the Public Registrar is requested to approve the agreement on maintenance between spouses and/or for minor children in the divorce proceedings by mutual consent.
+In the event of divorce by mutual consent, the Public Registrar is requested to approve the agreement on maintenance between spouses and/or for minor children.
 The Registrar has sole jurisdiction for these proceedings, which may be brought in any Civil Registry.
-As regards agreements on child maintenance, the Public Prosecutor at the court in the area of the Civil Registry where the proceedings were brought must give his prior opinion.
+With regard to agreements on child maintenance, the Public Prosecutor at the court in the area of the Civil Registry where the proceedings were brought must give its prior opinion.
 If the agreement is approved, the divorce is decreed.
-If the agreement is not approved, the divorce proceedings by mutual consent are referred to the court where they will be heard.
+If the agreement is not approved, the divorce process by mutual consent is referred to the court where the divorce proceedings by mutual consent will be heard.
 In this case, the court is responsible for assessing and approving agreements regarding child maintenance or maintenance between spouses.

 The same rules apply in the event of legal separation, declaration of nullity or annulment of marriage.

-Setting maintenance when there is no initial agreement
+Setting maintenance when there is no original agreement

 Maintenance from parents to minor children

-In the event of contested divorce, the setting of child maintenance must be requested under the protective court proceedings to regulate the exercise of parental responsibility.
-The parents may later request approval of the agreement on parental responsibilities.
-Failing such an agreement or if it is not approved, the Public Prosecutor requests the regulation of the exercise of parental responsibility.
+In the event of contested divorce, protective court proceedings to regulate the exercise of parental responsibility are requested to set child maintenance.
+The parents may later request the approval of the agreement on parental responsibility.
+Failing such an agreement or if it is not approved, the Public Prosecutor requests the regulating of the exercising of parental responsibility.
 The procedure is conducted in court.
-The parents are summoned to a meeting.
-In the event that an agreement cannot be reached at the meeting, the parents are notified to submit pleadings.
-This is followed by disclosure, trial and judgment.
+The parents are summoned to a meeting to which the minor and other relatives may also be called.
+In the event that an agreement cannot be reached at the meeting, the judge sets a provisional regime of parental responsibility and the parties are sent for mediation or to a specialised technical hearing.
+If it still proves to be impossible to reach an agreement, the parents are notified to submit pleadings and evidence.
+This is followed by disclosure, the trial and judgement.